fslaborg/fslaborg.github.io/README.md

     ---
     ```

-4. below the frontmatter, add any kind of markdown content that will be rendered as an expandable `Read more` section.
+4. Below the frontmatter, add any kind of markdown content that will be rendered as an expandable `Read more` section.
 You can use the full markdown goodness here, and code snippets indicated as fsharp will get some syntax highlighting.

 5. File a PR referencing the issue you created in step 1.